 Our aim is to improve physical fitness and individual ability; to promote positive attitudes towards participation; to give a varied and enjoyable experience of physical activities and finally to develop self-confidence and esteem.

 To achieve these aims, the department strives to give all pupils equal chance to achieve their full potential in physical activities in lessons and in extra-curricular activities by providing training sessions, recreational clubs, inter-house and inter-school competitions and by entering pupils into trials and tournaments.

 Co-Curricular Sport is an important part of school life at St. Aubyn’s.
-The Department’s ethos is one which encourages participation by all so all pupils have the opportunity to play in their House sports teams from Year 3 onward.
+The Department’s ethos is one which encourages participation by all, so that all pupils have the opportunity to play in their House sports teams from Year 3 onwards.
 All pupils will have had the opportunity to represent the School at sport by the end of Year 6.